 Meditation should add to your life, not detract.

 Start with a few intentional breaths a day.
 Maybe begin taking those breaths with your eyes closed down.
-Maybe add multiple rounds of 2-3 breaths per day.
+Or add multiple rounds of 2-3 breaths per day.
 Maybe become more aware of your steps as you take your daily walk.
-Maybe begin dabbling with short, guided meditations.
+Or begin dabbling with short, guided meditations.

 Wherever you are in your practice is exactly where you are supposed to be.